Quickpaster/quickpaster/architecture.md

 A plugin is supplied with action creator instead of dispatcher because amount of actions is fixed, but amount of effects multiplied to amount of actions could dramatically increase consumed memory and performance.
-It should be a simple dispatcher which could switch internally on type of action emiited to mark plugin instance's destruction.
+It should be a simple dispatcher which could switch internally on type of action emitted to mark plugin instance's destruction.

 Plugin instance is bridge from driver up to component thru dispatcher.